someonesdad1/plib/README.md

       color definitions and generating escape codes for using color in text in output to a terminal.
-This file went through a large revision in March/April 2022, as I changed the design from something I had been using for a couple of decades (it was renamed kolor.py and will eventually be removed).
+This file went through a large revision in March/April 2022, as I changed the design from something I had been using for a couple of decades (it was renamed `kolor.py` and will eventually be removed).
 I included support for the old design, as it was used in about 80 files in this directory tree.
 I'll slowly convert things over to the new file and delete the legacy stuff.
-    - A handy utility that uses color.py is pgm/cdec.py, which will decorate lines of a file with color specifiers, so you see the line in its specified color.
+    - A handy utility that uses `color.py` is `pgm/cdec.py`, which will decorate lines of a file with color specifiers, so you see the line in its specified color.
 Try 'cdec colornames0' and you'll see a demo.
 The colornames0 is my default set of colors with naming based on the 3 letter names of the resistor color code.
-Run color.py as a script to see the colors and add the 'a' argument to see the styles.
+Run `color.py` as a script to see the colors and add the `a` argument to see the styles.

 * lwtest.py
     - Lightweight test runner adapted from a nice tool by Raymond